Divinka: History

 The modern village of Divinka consists of two parts, which were originally two separate villages: Divinka (former Malá Divina) and Lalinok, which merged in 1911.
 During the Austro-Hungarian period, the village was a part of Trencsén County and belonged to the district of Kysucké Nové Mesto.
 The Veľký Vrch hill was fortified with ramparts of a vast hillfort, that rise up majestically above the village Divinka, which, thanks to its strategic location, has been inhabited since ancient times.
 This place, which gave many important testimonies of settlement in the times long before the first written mention of Divinka or Lalinok, is today a well-known cultural, historical and natural site.
 The castle occupies an area of approximately 12 hectares.
 Pieces of ceramics, iron, bronze and gold objects have been found there.
-The most famous discovery is the Celtic cointype "Divinka".
+The most famous discovery is the Celtic coin type "Divinka".

 The first written mention of Lalinok dates back to April 4, 1325, in the document dealing with the property transfers of the noble Borčický family, Lalinok is referred to as Lylihng.
 The earliest direct written record of Divinka is preserved in the letter of the Nitra Cathedral chapter (Latin: Capitulum Ecclesiae Nitriensis), dated to March 19, 1393.
 The Chapter announced not only King Sigismund of Luxembourg but all the villages of the Lietava estate, including Divinka (referred to as Kysdywyne) and Lalinok (referred to as Lelenk), too, that the new lawful overlord of Lietava castle and the estate had become Dezider from Kapla.

 Local residents have retained traditional folk costumes as well as dialect, but they are no longer worn.
 In the middle of the 19th century, divinity and tinker trade were the two most widespread crafts.
 A typical feature of this region was emigration.
 Local people traveled to the United States, Belgium, Denmark, and Germany to work there.